 With Comply T-200 tips the sound signature changes slightly by becoming a little deeper and some might say ‘stuffed’ or stifled.
 We found this wasn’t a negative experience for us.
 It didn’t sound stuffed, rather it sounded more isolated – like sitting in a well noise-proofed sound booth.
 It provided more noise-cancelling than the default rubbers and sealed the sound a little bit better.
 They also helped keep the earbuds in.

 The T-200 are not designed for the IE 800 but they do fit, you just have to be careful as the foams can pop off in your pocket if you take the earphones off – they don’t ‘clip’ on as well but they work.
-If you find yourself having difficulty keeping them in with the supplied rubbers it’s worth spending $15 on the T-200 from www.complyfoam.com.
+If you find yourself having difficulty keeping them in with the supplied rubbers it’s worth spending a few dollars on the T-200 from www.complyfoam.com.

 It might be in the future that Comply decides to make foam tips for the IE800 but we have nothing to share on that yet.